Vertex Presentation: Position, Risks, & What It Means

 As the baby moves through the birth canal during the delivery, they will actually do a lot of turning and twisting to fit through, even though they are head down at the beginning of the delivery.
 Unlike other mammals, where the babies simply drop straight through because of the wide and straight birth canal, the ratio of the space in the birth canal and the human head is a very tight squeeze.

 In order to fit through the birth canal, the baby will have to turn and flex their head in various positions.
-When the delivery begins, most babies usually get into the vertex position and will move down to the opening of your vagina.
+When the delivery begins, most babies usually get into the vertex fetal position and will move down to the opening of your vagina.
 You will have to push until the baby’s head is ready to come out.
 Short breaths can be taken to help the head move out slowly and safely.
 A slow birth can also help stretch the muscles and skin around the vagina during the delivery.

 Are There Any Risks for the Baby in the Vertex Position?